chrisamaphone/interactive-lp/README.md

 development:

 - Get SML/NJ and rlwrap.
-- Get cmlib into the lib/cmlib directory:
+- Clone the repo, and get cmlib into the lib/cmlib directory:

     <code>git submodule update --init --recursive</code>